Agenticc/finetune-oai-tone-of-voice/readme.md

-# Training Data Constructor
+# Finetune a OpenAI model for Tone of Voice
-This project generates training data for a language model by creating synthetic prompts and examples based on real content.
-It uses OpenAI's GPT-4o model to generate prompts and examples, and then combines them into a format suitable for fine-tuning.
+This script helps you create a valid training dataset for fine-tuning an OpenAI model.
+It generates synthetic training conversations based on your provided examples in the desired tone of voice.
+Using OpenAI's GPT-4o model, it crafts prompts and examples, then formats them for fine-tuning.

-## Features
-- Generates synthetic prompts from real examples
-- Creates "bad" examples using a custom system prompt
-- Combines real and synthetic examples into a structured training dataset
-- Outputs the training data in JSONL format

-## Prerequisites
-- Node.js
-- OpenAI API key

-## Installation
+## Usage
-1. Clone the repository
+1. Clone this repository
 2. Run `npm install` to install dependencies
+3. Get an OpenAI API key if you don't have one
-3. Create a `.env` file in the root directory and add your OpenAI API key:
+4. Rename the `.env.example` file to `.env` and add your OpenAI API key:
    ```
    OPENAI_KEY=your_api_key_here
    ```

-## Usage
-1. Update `config/constants.js`
-2. Add `realExamples` in `data.js`
-3. Run the script using: `node prep.js`
+5. Update `trainingdata.js` with your examples
+6. Modify `prompts.js` inside the `/config` folder (just add your system prompt)
+7. Generate your dataset with `node run`